didx-xyz/aries-cloudapi-python/docs/Trust Registry.md

 >NOTE: The Trust Registry GET API endpoint is not protected and should not be publicly accessible.

-The [trust registry](http://localhost:8001/docs) serves as a gatekeeper interface for interactions, maintaining the truth states about actors, their respective roles as issuers and/or verifiers, and schemas.
+The [Trust Registry](http://localhost:8001/docs) serves as a gatekeeper interface for interactions, maintaining the truth states about actors, their respective roles as issuers and/or verifiers, and schemas.

 The [Swagger docs](http://localhost:8001/docs) are divided into three main sections: